JBtje/LaravelSPABoilerplate/README.md

 This code can also be found in [AppServiceProvider](https://github.com/JBtje/LaravelSPABoilerplate/blob/master/app/Providers/AppServiceProvider.php).

 #### Vue-router
 The routes are defined in the [router](https://github.com/JBtje/LaravelSPABoilerplate/blob/master/resources/js/router) folder.
-This folder contains the [DefaultRouter] (https://github.com/JBtje/LaravelSPABoilerplate/blob/master/resources/js/router/DefaultRouter.php), for non-logged in users as well as the [UserRouter] (https://github.com/JBtje/LaravelSPABoilerplate/blob/master/resources/js/router/UserRouter.php), for logged in users.
+This folder contains the [DefaultRouter](https://github.com/JBtje/LaravelSPABoilerplate/blob/master/resources/js/router/DefaultRouter.php), for non-logged in users as well as the [UserRouter](https://github.com/JBtje/LaravelSPABoilerplate/blob/master/resources/js/router/UserRouter.php), for logged in users.
 You can easily extend this with more routes based upon the user's permissions.

 #### Handling error responses
 This project comes with two JavaScript functions to handle axios call responses.
 The methods can be found in [formMixin.js](https://github.com/JBtje/LaravelSPABoilerplate/blob/master/resources/js/mixins/formMixin.js)